Lancia: Lancia Ypsilon

-The Ypsilon is a premium 5-door supermini car produced since 2011.
-It is based on an updated Fiat 500 platform.
-It was previously available for sale in many European markets; however, since 2017, it has only been available in Italy.
+The Ypsilon is a premium 5-door supermini car produced since 2024.
+It is based on the CMP/e-CMP platform.
+It is a replacement for the Fiat 500 based model launched in 2011.
+Since 2017, it was only available in Italy, but in late 2024 it once again went on sale in select European markets as well.
 In the United Kingdom and Ireland it was previously sold as the Chrysler Ypsilon.